 Men who are faced with the following, may find sperm freezing suitable for them:

-- It may also be considered for men in high risk occupations (e.g. defence force)
+- Work commitments with high risk occupations (e.g. defence force)

 How Is Sperm Collected?